 Campus Ministry supports the religious and spiritual lives of students though daily Mass, regular ecumenical Christian worship services, and opportunities for dialogue and service.

-The Dean of Students Office provides services, programs, and information for graduate students, including a commuter plan, facilities, and the Collegia Program.
+The Dean of Students Office provides services, programs, and information for graduate students, including a commuter plan and facilities.

-As the College’s Americans with Disabilities Act (ADA) Coordinator, Dr. Cinda Johnson supports the implementation of accommodations within the College by serving as a resource for both students and faculty in coordination with Disability Services.
+As the College’s Americans with Disabilities Act (ADA) Coordinator, Dr. Vong Ratts supports the implementation of accommodations within the College by serving as a resource for both students and faculty in coordination with Disability Services.
 Students are encouraged to explore resources through Disability Services and meet with faculty one-on-one to discuss academic accommodations.